sandile323/promgamming-docs/Csharp/AnonymousType_and_DynamixType.md

     Console.WriteLine(dynamicVariable.GetType().ToString());
 }// Outputs: System.Int32
 ```
-a dynamic type value can be change into any data type an this will be resolved at runtime.
+a dynamic type value can be change into any data type and this will be resolved at runtime.

 If you assign a class object to a dynamic type than compile time wont check if an invoked method exists in the class.
 This will throw a runtime error instead.